LattePandaTeam/Docs/docs/content/mu_edition/design_guide_auto_power_on.md

 ### Power Requirement

-- `+3V3_SB` standby power supply is recommended for powering the auto power-on circuit.
+- `3.3V standby power supply` is required for powering the auto power-on circuit.

-    > `+3V3_SB` indicates that as long as the carrier board is connected to an external power source, `+3V3_SB` remains continuously powered, regardless of whether the compute module is operating or shut down.
+    > The standby power remains continuously active as long as external power is applied to the carrier board, regardless of the compute module's operational state (running or shut down).
+    >
+    > For this auto power-on circuit, a 3.3V standby power supply is required.